 I have been fortunate to be able to develop my own venture while also meeting my co-op requirements at Sheridan.
 The last couple of months in the Leap Labs and mentorship sessions have been very rewarding as I’ve been solidifying my business plan and learning more about my target market through in-person surveys.

 Currently, I am working with Sheridan students on my marketing and CRM plans to increase sales.
 These learnings will help me differentiate in the hyper-competitive environment of clothing retail.
-As well, I have been able to network with industry professionals and share details about my venture with the Honourable Mayor Bonnie Crombie, MP Omar Alghabara and Minister of Innovation, The Honourable Navdeep Bains.
+As well, I have been able to network with industry professionals and share details about my venture with the Honourable Mayor Bonnie Crombie, MP Omar Alghabra and Minister of Innovation, Science and Industry The Honourable Navdeep Bains.
 These are opportunities new entrepreneurs would have difficulty finding themselves and the support from EDGE has been instrumental in this learning period.

 Khalifa Salisu | MUSE2IT